David Nelson (Utah activist)

 David Keith Nelson (April 7, 1962 – June 11, 2024) was an American LGBT and gun rights activist.
-He founded or helped found several LGBT-related nonprofit organizations in Utah and helped direct others.
-His work with the Democratic Party encouraged many LGBT Utahns to serve as party leaders.
-His work as a legislative and executive lobbyist accomplished the adoption of several LGBT- and weapon-friendly state and local laws, rules, ordinances and policies, and the rejection of other legislation.
+He founded or helped found several LGBTQ-related nonprofit organizations in Utah and helped direct others.
+His work with the Democratic Party encouraged many LGBTQ Utahns to serve as party leaders.
+His work as a legislative and executive lobbyist accomplished the adoption of several LGBTQ- and weapon-friendly state and local laws, rules, ordinances and policies, and the rejection of other legislation.

 Personal

 Nelson was born in Salt Lake City as a member of the political Cannon family.
 He studied political science at the University of Utah from 1982 to 1984.
 He retired in 2001 from his professional career in marketing and public relations, to reside in Brigham City, Utah.
 He lived with disabilities, and was diagnosed in 2015 with Autism Spectrum Disorder.
 After his diagnosis was established, he dedicated his abilities to LGBTQ autism advocacy, and helped create the LGBTQ-Autism Utah organization in 2018 with the Utah Pride Center, its Utah Pride Festival and the University of Utah Health Autism Spectrum Disorder Clinic.

 Although not a Muslim, Nelson identified as a Sayyid based on self-conducted genealogical research as of 2021, worked to build ties between LGBTQ and MENA organizations.

 Nelson died June 11, 2024, from Lewy body dementia.